christoaluckal/ros2_template_gen/README.md

 # ros2_template_gen

-Template code to generate a ros2 python package
+Template code to generate a ros2 CPP package

 This generates a param YAML, launch file with this YAML and an executable.
 Once run the params are loaded.
 Currently only 1 set of launch, params, exe are generated.